 With all that is happening in the world today, talk of Brexit implications probably seems like a lifetime ago.
 With that in mind, let’s have a quick refresher.

 The UK State Pension increases every year thanks to the triple lock system.
-Those who qualify for a UK State Pension and retire abroad also receive a yearly increase to their pension.
+Those retiring abroad who qualify for a UK State Pension, a yearly increase is added to their pension.

 The triple lock system determines how much pensions increase in one of three ways.
 Triple lock starts at 2.5% but looks at price inflation and average earnings growth.
 Whichever is highest, and above 2.5%, is how much the State Pension will increase by.

 It’s important to note that where you decide to retire will determine if you are eligible for a yearly increase to your pension.

 Currently, the State Pension increases every year if you live in the European Economic Area (EEA).
 Although Switzerland isn’t part of the EEA, you will still get an increase if you live there.

 Social security agreements are in place between the UK and some countries further afield, such as the USA.
 If an agreement is in place, the State Pension will still increase in that country.

 Here’s a look at where State Pensions are currently frozen.
 Depending on the outcome of Brexit deals, this could change.

 You can find a full list of countries which currently qualify for a yearly increase on the government website.